pixelastic/blog.pixelastic.com/_posts/2010-11-08-performance-improvement-moving-assets-subdomains.md

 custom_v2_id: 238
 ---

 **Disclaimer : What I'm talking about in this blog post can be optimised.
 Yes, having multiple hosts is a great feature for performance improvement, but I kind of did it wrong.
-My recent try at the webperf contest gave me more insight on how to do it right. **
+My recent try at the webperf contest gave me more insight on how to do it right.**

 **I'll post more on the subject or update this post to reflect that.**

-Â

 I've just added to this site a performance improvement I read a long time ago but never implemented.